-Understand the roles and responsibilities of an EMT-Basic within an EMS System.

-Be able to apply the basic concepts of development, pathophysiology, and pharmacology to assessment and management of emergency patients.
-Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to others.
-Be able to communicate effectively with patients, co-workers and other health care professionals.
-Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient.
-Be able to recognize and treat minor and life-threatening emergencies of all natures in regards to the pre-hospital setting.
+- 1. Understand the roles and responsibilities of a Paramedic within an EMS System. - 2.
+Be able to apply the advanced concepts of development, pathophysiology, cardiology, medical emergencies, traumatic emergencies, and special populations in the assessment and management of emergency patients. - 3.
+Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to others. - 4.
+Be able to communicate effectively with patients, co-workers and other health care professionals. - 5.
+Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient. - 6.
+Be able to recognize and treat minor and life threatening emergencies of all natures in regards to the pre-hospital setting.